pmaier-private/clinero_coding_challenge/README.md

-The coding challenge for Clinero
+Clinero Coding Challenge - Ivoris Extractor

-The idea is to build a PoC of an extraction data pipeline for ivoris, for data
+The idea is to build a PoC of an extraction data pipeline for Ivoris, for data

 * date
 * patient id